Unaccompanied Migrant Children and Child Victims of Trafficking and Modern Slavery

 Where a young person's needs are for independent or semi-independent accommodation, and the manager agrees, assistance should be given with completion of the necessary Housing Application, (see below).

 Where the Assessment identifies that an unaccompanied young child migrant needs to be Looked After, all the procedures in relation to Care Plans, Health Care Plans, Personal Education Plans and Placement Plans must be completed as for any other Child in Care.
-See: Decision to Look After and Care Planning Procedure.
+See: Decision to Look After Procedure.

 For unaccompanied migrant children who are Looked After, the placement decision also needs to be informed by careful consideration of the wider support needs of the child, including their cultural and social needs.
 Creative ways of meeting those needs, such as mentors or links to groups from their country of origin living in the UK could be used.
 As with all Children in Care, an unaccompanied child's ethnicity, cultural and linguistic background should be taken into account when placing the child.
 However, these are not overriding considerations and should be taken into account alongside all of the child's needs.
 Nevertheless, the placement should meet the child's needs as a whole and be consistent with their wishes and feelings.